 Extreme Biology in the Ocean’s Twilight Zone

-uncovering the molecular basis of adaptation in deep photic ecosystems.
+uncovering the molecular basis of adaptation in mesophotic/ midwater ecosystems.

-uncovering the molecular basis of adaptation in deep photic ecosystems.
+uncovering the molecular basis of adaptation in mesophotic/ midwater ecosystems.

 Phylogenomics and Integrative Systematics

-leveraging phylogenomic screens and taxonomic approaches to characterize and monitor marine divverrsity
+leveraging genomic and taxonomic approaches to characterize and monitor marine biodiversity.

-leveraging phylogenomic screens and taxonomic approaches to characterize and monitor marine divverrsity
+leveraging genomic and taxonomic approaches to characterize and monitor marine biodiversity.

 Regeneration and Symbiosis